milesprieb/tactile_diffusion_policy/README.md

 (robodiff)[diffusion_policy]$ python demo_real_robot.py -o data/demo_pusht_real --robot_ip 192.168.0.102
 ```

-This should result in a demonstration dataset in `data/demo_pusht_real` with in the same structure as our example [real Push-T training dataset](https://diffusion-policy.cs.columbia.edu/data/training/pusht_real.zip).
+This should result in a demonstration dataset in `data/demo_pusht_real` with in the same structure as our example [Rotate Bottle training dataset](https://drive.google.com/drive/folders/16crkVl_co_ZVIiBG2vHfvlFCGSCfubKa?usp=sharing).

 To train a Diffusion Policy, launch training with config:
 ```console